ESW-NU/AutoAquaponics-v2.0/README.md

 ### Setup

 To build and run this app, you must have the `npm` installed.
 To deploy the app, you must have the `firebase` command installed.
-Run `npm install` in the project directly once to install all required packages.
+Run `npm install` in the project directory once to install all required packages.
 (You may need to run `npm install --force` instead, if there are dependency conflicts.
 We ~~are~~ should be working on this!)
 You may also need to rerun the `npm start` script after installing.
 Switching between branches that have different dependencies may require running `npm install` again.

 ### Development

-Executing `npm start` in the project directory will run the app in development mode on `http://localhost:3000`.
+Running `npm start` in the project directory will run the app in development mode on `http://localhost:3000`.
 The application will reload in the browser with hotfixes when changes are made to the source files.
 Use Ctrl + C to stop the script.
 Although the hotfixing works great most of the time, you may need to reload the browser page or even stop and restart the script for some changes to take place.

-Note that, because of the local development environment, all Firebase App Checks will fail.
+Note that, unless you have one of our super secret debug tokens, all Firebase App Checks will fail because of the local development environment.
 Normally, this would mean that the application will not be able to interact with the Firestore backend database; however, App Check is currently not enforced.
-Use a debug token (see [this line of code](https://github.com/ESW-NU/AutoAquaponics-v2.0/blob/c0dc11cdd86be4506a8b286488324ed439dfc4fe/src/firebase.js#LL23C1-L23C91)) or a [local emulator](https://firebase.google.com/docs/emulator-suite) to solve this issue.
+Use a debug token or a [local emulator](https://firebase.google.com/docs/emulator-suite) to solve this issue.

 ### Production

-Executing `npm run build` in the project directory will create an optimized production build in the `build` folder.
-This build can be run locally by running `serve -s build` and connecting to `http://localhost:3000`, or by running `firebase emulators:start` and connecting to `http://localhost:5000`.
-The build can be deployed to a preview Firebase hosting channel using `firebase hosting:channel:deploy CHANNEL-ID`, replacing `CHANNEL-ID` with the name of the preview channel.
+Running `npm run build` in the project directory will create an optimized production build in the `build` folder.
+This build can be served locally by running `serve -s build` and connecting to `http://localhost:3000`, or by running `firebase emulators:start` and connecting to `http://localhost:5000`.
+With the appropriate permissions, the build can be deployed to a preview Firebase hosting channel using `firebase hosting:channel:deploy CHANNEL-ID`, replacing `CHANNEL-ID` with the name of the preview channel.
 Avoid deploying to the live channel using this method; prefer making a pull request to the `deploy` branch instead.

 ## Oveview of features